Durev/welcome/ex01/explanations.md

 - Free tier

-- High limit for free tier or batch synchronous reverse geocoding For instance, [geoapify.com](http://geoapify.com/) provides batch geocoding where the first call to the API creates a background job, and requires to handle the callback logic with the given job id.
-This could work but goes introduces unecessary complexity here.
+- High limit for free tier or batch synchronous reverse geocoding.
+For instance, [geoapify.com](http://geoapify.com/) provides batch geocoding where the first call to the API creates a background job, and requires to handle the callback logic with the given job id.
+This could work but introduces unecessary complexity here.

-- If possible, possibility to consume the API without signup and the need to setup an API key.
+- If possible, ability to consume the API without signup and the need to setup an API key.